International Students Testimonials

-Alexander Arabadjiev, USA
+Alexander Arabadjiev, Bulgaria

 I like to see new places, that's why I came to Russia for an exchange semester